Efficient Beam Selection for ISAC in Cell-Free Massive MIMO via Digital Twin-Assisted Deep Reinforcement Learning: System Model and Problem Formulation

 with $\phi_{n'}$ being the angles of arrival or departure (AoA/AoD). $\tau_{n}=\frac{1}{c}(d_{0}+d_{n})$ is the time delay due to the target position with respect to the AP, where $c$ denotes the speed of light. $d_0$ and $d_n$ denote the distance from the transmit AP and $n$-th receive AP to the sensing target, respectively. $\boldsymbol{\epsilon}_n(t_s)\sim \mathcal{CN}(\mathbf{0},\sigma^2_{\epsilon}\mathbf{I}_M)$ is the i.i.d. zero mean circularly symmetric complex Gaussian random vector, and $\sigma_\epsilon^2$ denotes the power of the additive white Gaussian noise (AWGN).

-For ease of representation, we define $\gamma_{n}\buildrel\textstyle.\over=\alpha_{n} \sqrt{\beta_{n}}$ and $\mathbf{H}_{n}\buildrel\textstyle.\over=\mathbf{a}\left(\phi_n\right) \mathbf{a}^\mathrm{T}\left(\phi_0\right)$ as the unknown reflection coefficient and the end-to-end target response matrix from the transmit AP to the target to the $n$-th receive AP, respectively.
+For ease of representation, we define $\gamma_{n}\buildrel\textstyle.\over=\alpha_{n} \sqrt{\beta_{n}}$ and $\mathbf{H}_{n}\buildrel\textstyle.\over=\mathbf{a}\left(\phi_n\right) \mathbf{a}^\mathrm{T}\left(\phi_0\right)\in\mathbb{C}^{M\times M}$ as the unknown reflection coefficient and the end-to-end target response matrix from the transmit AP to the target to the $n$-th receive AP, respectively.
 The received echo signal in \eqref{sensing signal} can be rewritten as

-Without loss of generality, we process the received signal by a matched filter (MF) $s(t_s)$ tuned at the estimated delay $\hat{\tau}_n$, and assume that the MF can perfectly tuned to the target delay \cite{6324717, 9362239}, which means $\hat{\tau}_n=\tau_n$.
+Without loss of generality, we process the received signal by a matched filter (MF) $s(t_s)$ through correlation with the known transmit waveform, where the peak of the correlation output provides an estimate $\hat{\tau}_n$ of the target delay.
+The MF is optimal for maximizing the output SNR with a known transmit waveform, which directly governs the detection probability.
+In the absence of external interference, using the MF introduces no intrinsic performance loss.
+For analytical tractability, we adopt the ideal assumption that the MF can perfectly tuned to the target delay \cite{6324717, 9362239}, which means $\hat{\tau}_n=\tau_n$.
 Consequently, we have

 where $\frac{1}{T_s} \int_{\mathcal{T}_s} s_{c, k}(t_s) s_r^*(t_s)dt_s = 0$ is assumed, and $\bar{\boldsymbol{\epsilon}}_{n}=\frac{1}{T_s} \int_{\mathcal{T}_s} \boldsymbol{\epsilon}_n(t) s_r^*(t_s-\hat{\tau}_{n}) d t_s$ denotes the equivalent noise after MF processing.
 By aggregating all the signals $\mathbf{y}_{n}, n=1,\ldots,N$, the CPU conducts cooperative target detection based on the composite information derived from each receive AP.